polkadot-developers/polkavm-storage-contract-dapps/ethers-dapp/README.md

 This is a simple example Next.js application that demonstrates how to interact with the Storage smart contract on Westend Asset Hub using the [ethers.js](https://docs.ethers.org/) library.

+For a complete walkthrough and detailed explanations on developing ethers.js dApps on Polkadot smart contracts, refer to the [Create a dApp with Ethers.js](https://papermoonio.github.io/polkadot-mkdocs/tutorials/smart-contracts/launch-your-first-project/create-dapp-ethers-js/) tutorial.

 ## Features

 - Connect wallet using ethers.js providers